lauri-codes/zeoplusplus/README.md

 instructions will help

 ### Voro++
+TODO: The pre-build Voro++ library seems to be causing problems on other machines.
+It should be compiled as a part of the installation to avoid these problems.

 Voro++ currently requires a separate build step, which has to be performed before attempting the Cython build.
 This is done by adding the `-fPIC` flag to the file in `src/voro++/config.mk`, and then creating a library file with